Pupix/lol-riot-api-module/README.md

 1. **[opt] {Object}**
     * **[opt.locale] {string}** Locale code for returned data (e.g., en_US, es_ES).
 If not specified, the default locale for the region is used.
     * **[opt.version] {string}** Data dragon version for returned data.
 If not specified, the latest version for the region is used.
 List of valid versions can be obtained from the /versions endpoint.
-    * **[opt.dataById] {boolean}** If specified, the returned data map will use the champions' IDs as the keys.
+    * **[opt.dataById] {boolean}** If specified, the returned data map will use the champions' Id as the keys.
 If not specified or specified as false, the returned data map will use the champions' keys instead.
     * **[opt.champData] {Array | string}** Tags to return additional data.
 Only type, version, data, id, key, name, and title are returned by default if this parameter isn't specified.
 To return all additional data, use the tag 'all'.
         * Possible values: *"all" | "allytips" | "altimages" | "blurb" | "enemytips" | "image" | "info" | "lore" | "partype" | "passive" | "recommended" | "skins" | "spells" | "stats" | "tags"*
     * **[opt.region] {string}** Optional region to be used instead of the API's region to retrieve data.